ITU-DASYALab/IoT2021_public/gettingStartedWithPycom.md

 ## Prepare your Software

-For programming the LoPy, we will be using **MicroPython**, with the PyMakr plugin for Atom or VS Code.
+For programming the LoPy, we will be using **MicroPython**, with the PyMakr plugin for Atom https://atom.io/ or VS Code https://code.visualstudio.com/.
 Our recommendation is VS Code.
-There are other possibilities, too,
+There are other possibilities, too, such as rshell https://pypi.org/project/rshell/ or mpfshell https://github.com/wendlers/mpfshell -

 but start by

 - installing VS Code (if you don't have it)
 - installing the pymakr plugin - https://docs.pycom.io/gettingstarted/software/vscode/

+(update:  it seems there s problems with vscode 1.53 ... for now, we have to stick to 1.52)

 ## Hardware / Parts